gwinn/deploy/README.md

 Deploy
 ======

-Configuration files for linux environment
+Configuration files for linux and mac os environment